 Preventive and restorative dentistry are meant to help you hang on to your natural teeth for as long as possible—ideally your whole life, in fact.
 But sometimes there are situations where the best option is tooth extraction, such as with wisdom teeth.
 Whether your wisdom teeth are impacted beneath gum tissue or they have erupted, these large molars can harm your oral health and even your general health.
-That’s why wisdom teeth extraction in Porter is often recommended.
+That’s why wisdom tooth extractions in Porter, TX are often recommended.

 At first, wisdom teeth may not be a problem.
 But for the long-term health of your smile, it is usually better to have them extracted in the late teen years or early 20s.

 Wisdom teeth need to come out for a variety of reasons.
 First, they are typically too large for most people’s jaws.
 Prehistoric man needed these large teeth to chew the leafy vegetation, berries, seeds and tough meats that they ate to survive.
 Therefore, Mother Nature gave them roomier jaws to accommodate these teeth.

 Now, however, our jaws are much smaller, and we eat foods that aren’t so difficult to chew.
 Therefore, wisdom teeth have become obsolete, making them more of a nuisance than help.